How To Block Time in Google Calendar: Step-by-Step Guide

 Blocking time in a single Google Calendar is easy, but things get complicated when more Google Calendars are involved.
 You can block time from one Google Calendar to another Google Calendar by sharing Google Calendars, but it comes at the expense of making the Google Calendar available to the public, exposing private meeting details.
 This is a huge deal if the meeting information is confidential, or contains private information.

-Another issue is that Google Calendar updates (new meetings, or edits on existing meetings) don’t sync in real-time, increasing the chances of meeting conflicts.
+Another issue is that Google Calendar updates (new meetings, or edits on existing meetings) don’t sync in real-time, increasing the chances of double-bookings.

 Calendar Sync Tools like OneCal are designed to auto-block time on multiple Google Calendars without compromising on security or performance.